Best Badge Scanner Apps for Trade Shows and Events (2026)

 - Full offline mode – sync when you’re back online

-- Voice recording with AI transcription
+- Voice memos with AI transcription and automatic action items

 - Contact enrichment